uarman29/Brown-Fox-Clothing-v2/README.md

 # NOTES
-This project is currently hosted at https://brown-fox-clothing.netlify.app/.
+This project is currently being hosted at https://brown-fox-clothing.netlify.app/.

 This project was inspired by the udemy react course found at: https://www.udemy.com/course/complete-react-developer-zero-to-mastery/